Inviting people onto Mastodon and the Fediverse

 Can I use negative operators to exclude certain kinds of posts?

 Yes.
-Just add a – (hyphen or minus sign) before the term, for example to exclude posts with polls from results you would include the operator -has:poll
+Just add a – (minus sign) before the term, for example to exclude posts with polls from results you would include the operator -has:poll

 Wait… I can search for emoji?